Ammar822/LLM-Workflow-System/README.md

 **Solution**: Standardized the return values from tool functions and implemented proper error checking to ensure consistent integration between workflow steps.

-The README.md I've created provides a comprehensive overview of your LLM workflow system.
-It includes:

-1. **Setup Instructions**: Detailed steps for installing dependencies, setting environment variables, and running the application.

-2. **Implementation Overview**: A high-level description of the system architecture and main components.

-3. **Workflow Types**: Explanations of the five different workflow patterns implemented:
-   - Pipeline Workflow (linear)
-   - DAG Workflow (parallel execution where possible)
-   - Chain-of-Thought (reasoning-enhanced extraction)
-   - Reflexion Workflow (self-improvement through feedback)
-   - Agent-Driven Workflow (autonomous tool selection)

-4. **Example Outputs**: Sample results from each workflow type based on the provided code output.

 5. **Effectiveness Analysis**: Evaluation of each workflow's strengths, weaknesses, and best use cases.

 6. **Challenges and Solutions**: Discussion of implementation challenges and how they were addressed, including quality assessment issues, error handling, workflow completion, dependency management, and function result consistency.